awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

 When you delete an Amazon EKS add\-on:
 + There is no downtime for the functionality that the add\-on provides\.
-+ If the add\-on has an IAM role associated with it, the IAM role isn't removed\.
++ If you are using IAM Roles for Service Accounts \(IRSA\) and the add\-on has an IAM role associated with it, the IAM role isn't removed\.
++ If you are using Pod Identities, any Pod Identity Assocataions owned by the Add\-on are deleted\.
+If you specify the `--preserve` option to the AWS CLI, the assocations are preserved\.
 + Amazon EKS stops managing settings for the add\-on\.
 + The console stops notifying you when new versions are available\.
 + You can't update the add\-on using any AWS tools or APIs\.